dpi-tta-lessons/ruby-why/content.md

 ## 2. Learn the whole stack

 Many coding courses teach one language or one skill in isolation, which leaves you with gaps in your knowledge.
-In this course, we'll learn the whole stack, learning everything needed to take an idea from concept to a deployed, working application with real users.
+This course is training you to **think like a software engineer**.
+We'll learn the whole stack, learning everything needed to take an idea from concept to a deployed, working application with real users.
 That means:

 - Product development skills to identify problems, write functional specifications, and understand *what* to build
 - Front-end skills (HTML, CSS, JavaScript) for presentation